Lampe2020/ryggrad/notes.md

 # Notes
 > [!NOTE]
 > This file may not have any importance to the project, it's just a place to jot down my quick thoughts.

 * Write custom parser, with a stack of unclosed HTML tags.
 When a wrong closing tag is encountered, search its opening tag in the stack and close all contained tags implicitly.
 When the tag hasn't been opened, simply ignore the closing tag.
 * Make this usable for a browser, so integrate `js2py` or something similar and write/find a Python CSS parser.
+Always keep an eye on [js2py/README.md](https://github.com/js2py/tree/main/README.md) to see how to use it!
 *